CIT2318/intro-to-laravel/intro-to-laravel.md

 @endsection
 ```

-* Save this as *allfilms.blade.php* (in the film folder).
+* Save this as *list-view.blade.php* (in the film folder).
 * Test the 'all' route.
-* We no longer need *allfilms.php*.
+* We no longer need *list-view.php*.
 You can delete it.

-Here's how it all works *master.blade.php* is a template that we can base other pages on. *allfilms.blade.php* uses this template and adds to it.
+Here's how it all works *master.blade.php* is a template that we can base other pages on. *list-view.blade.php* uses this template and adds to it.
 Here are a couple of things to note:

-* In *allfilms.blade.php* we need to specify the template to use:
+* In *list-view.blade.php* we need to specify the template to use:

 ```
 @extends('layouts.master')